 The State Board for Community and Technical Colleges sets tuition rates for Washington State community colleges.
-For current information regarding tuition, fees and waivers go to www.ccs.spokane.edu/TuitionFees, or contact the District Business Office at 509-434-5275 if you need a printed copy.
+For current information regarding tuition, fees and waivers go to ccs.spokane.edu/TuitionFees, or contact the District Business Office at 509-434-5275 if you need a printed copy.

+RESIDENCY CLASSIFICATIONS

-CLASSIFICATIONS - RESIDENT AND NONRESIDENT STUDENT
+RESIDENT STUDENT

-To be classified as a resident for tuition and fee purposes, a student must be either (1) financially independent and have established a bona fide domicile in the state of Washington for other than primarily educational purposes for one year immediately prior to the first day of the academic quarter, or (2) financially dependent and have one or both parents domiciled in the State of Washington for a period of one year immediately prior to the first day of the academic quarter.
-All other students are classified as nonresidents and will qualify for the nonresident with waiver tuition if a US citizen or permanent resident alien.
+To be classified as a resident for tuition and fee purposes, a student must be either:

+- financially independent and have established a bona fide domicile in the state of Washington for other than primarily educational purposes for one year immediately prior to the first day of the academic quarter, or - financially dependent and have one or both parents domiciled in the State of Washington for a period of one year immediately prior to the first day of the academic quarter.